sebpiq/FreedomPortal/README.md

 Format a USB key as FAT, and call the new volume `PORTALKEY`.

-Copy unzipped FreedomPortal code to the USB key.
+Download latest FreedomPortal code from [here](https://github.com/sebpiq/FreedomPortal/archive/master.zip), unzip and rename the folder to `FreedomPortal`, then copy to the USB key.

 Copy also your html pages in a folder called `www`.

 Create an empty `log` folder.

 You USB key should now have the following structure :